Are you hoping to live in Milton Keynes?

 Thrift Farm is a really working environment that provides n excellent educational base for children and Adults with Learning Difficulties.

-They offer a fantastic selection of farm animals including; cattle, sheep, goats, pigs, pony, donkeys, chickens, ducks, geese, rhea and turkeys.
+They offer a fantastic selection of farm animals including: breeding cattle, sheep, goats, pigs, pony, donkeys, chickens, ducks, geese, rhea and turkeys.

 Thrift Farm is an excellent day out for the family.